childrenofhope/childrenofhope/about/program.md

 3-Year-Old Program
 ---

-Our three year old classes meet for 3 hours each day, two or three days per week.
+Our three year old classes meet for 3 hours each day, three days per week.
 The class works toward helping the children verbalize their feelings and needs and in developing positive social relations.
 “Tell him how you feel” is heard often with three-year-olds.

 At three, there is more role-play and more cooperative play.
 By the end of the year, playgroups have often increased in size with four or five children interacting in the housekeeping corner or on the playground with imaginative play.
 There are group times, which include songs, stories, finger plays, art, music, and fun body movement activities.
 In addition, basic introduction into early childhood academics is explored.